Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 The same Latin word that gave luciferase its name is also one of the names for the Devil in Christian theology, but this is a coincidence.
 Religious leaders from many religions have said the COVID-19 vaccines are acceptable for use by people of faith.

 FACT: People who are pregnant, breastfeeding or want to become pregnant can get vaccinated against COVID-19.
-But they should talk to their medical provider.

 The bottom line: There’s no evidence for any of these claims, and no scientific reason to think that any of them are true.
 But there is an urgent need to protect pregnant women from COVID-19, including through vaccination, because we now know they face a high risk of getting seriously ill if they catch the coronavirus.
 The virus also increases their risk of miscarriage or stillbirth.